Portable Soccer Goals

 Finally, if you’re not too bothered about the size and you’re looking for a cheap portable soccer goal – then cast your eyes on the Franklin Sports Flex Pro Portable Soccer Goal.
 As far as I can work out, all signals point to this goal being new to the market in mid-2016.
+And I must say it’s pretty impressive looking soccer goal with simplicity at it’s core!
 While it’s too early to say how good this goal actually is here’s a few things to note;

 - Franklin have Become Portable: Remember our sports competition goal above?
 No carry bag.
 Bit of a pain.
 Well with the FlexPro, Franklin have added a nice little nifty bag to help you carry your goal

 - Changed Design: Remember the Bownet & Powernet design?
 It’s look very similar to those with it’s bow-style design